crabnebula-dev/tauri-fuzz/README.md

 - `mini-app` a minimal Tauri application which is the fuzz target
 - `fuzzer` directory containing the custom fuzzer
+- `notes` contains information about bibliography and advancement of project

 ## State of the Art Fuzzing